-- A. Criteria for Mandatory Performance Review of Director, Technical Supervisor or Clinical Consultant a Histocompatibility Laboratory The OPTN Contractor may review a histocompatibility laboratory if at any time it has any of the following performance indicators: - Failure to comply with the requirements and regulations according to C.1.
-Histocompatibility Laboratory Compliance. - Any of the following performance indicators on external proficiency testing:
+A. Criteria for Mandatory Performance Review of Director, Technical Supervisor or Clinical Consultant a Histocompatibility Laboratory

+The OPTN Contractor may review a histocompatibility laboratory if at any time it has any of the following performance indicators:

-- 1. Less than 100% successful satisfactory performance in an ABO external proficiency testing program. - For programs other than ABO, a less than 80% successful satisfactory performance in an external histocompatibility proficiency testing program within a year the previous twelve months. - Accreditation revoked by any OPTN approved histocompatibility regulatory agency. - A focused re-inspection by any OPTN approved histocompatibility regulatory agency. - Restrictions imposed on the laboratory by any OPTN approved histocompatibility regulatory agency. - One or more HLA typing or reporting errors on a deceased or living donor that results or could result in an incompatible transplant or the re-allocation of an organ to someone other than the intended recipient.
+- Failure to comply with the requirements and regulations according to Histocompatibility Laboratory Compliance. - Any of the following performance indicators on external proficiency testing: - Less than 100% successful satisfactory performance in an ABO external proficiency testing program. - 2.
+For programs other than ABO, a less than 80% successful satisfactory performance on more than one in an external histocompatibility proficiency testing program within a year the previous twelve months. - Accreditation revoked by any OPTN approved histocompatibility regulatory agency. - A focused re-inspection by any OPTN approved histocompatibility regulatory agency. - Restrictions imposed on the laboratory by any OPTN approved histocompatibility regulatory agency. - One or more HLA typing or reporting errors on a deceased or living donor that results or could result in an incompatible transplant or the re-allocation of an organ to someone other than the intended recipient.